 Ease your transition back into everyday life

-With a sober living home, you get a nice compromise between the cossetted sanctuary of residential rehab and the harsh reality of normal day-to-day life.
+With a sober living home, you get a nice compromise between the sanctuary of residential rehab and the harsh reality of normal day-to-day life.
 Ease yourself slowly but surely back into society without feeling rushed.

-Create a new sober network
+Create a new sober environment